b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 # Bash

+- The Bourne-Again shell (bash), written by Brian Fox in 1989.
+It is a free and open source shell that is compatible with the Bourne shell and POSIX.
+It added features such as command completion, command history, job control, and improved scripting capabilities.
+At one time, it was the default shell in most Linux distributions and macOS.
+- The Restricted Bourne-Again shell (rbash), a restricted version of bash that was created in 1994.
+It is a shell that limited the user's actions, such as changing directories, setting environment variables, and executing commands.
+It is used for security purposes, such as creating restricted accounts and chroot environments.

 This section is a wholesale transposition of McKay's excellent article listed below.
 It needs to be rewritten and edited.
 Well, the whole history *NIX shells and their evolution needs to be rewritten.
 But, I feel I will structure it around shell 'generations', which I am get to introduce into this work.
 So, until the 'generations' theory of modelling *NIX shell evolution is integrated, this section may continue to persist as a plagiarism.

 McKay, Dave (2021).
 'What Is the Bash Shell, and Why Is It So Important to Linux?'.
 Source: https://www.howtogeek.com/726559/what-is-the-bash-shell-and-why-is-it-so-important-to-linux/ (accessed: Friday February 9, 2024)